-Let’s face it, trying to get away for running while breastfeeding is no easy feat.
-Because, know what breastfeeding babies don’t seem to mind?
+Let’s face it, trying to get away for a run as a breastfeeding mama is no easy feat.
+Because know what breastfeeding babies don’t seem to mind?
 Sweaty boobs!
 Know what they do mind?
 A mama who isn’t around to feed them whenever they want because she’s out running (!).

 I got into a good routine for running while breastfeeding with my kids: nurse, run, and nurse immediately afterward again.
 But there were plenty of runs cut short or full or worry as I left my mama-loving babies at home.